Joker2770/Z2I/README.md

 Increase or decrease `num_mct_sims` in `config.toml` (default 100) to increase the power or speed of AI.

-2. Run mcts_test, for example in Linux:
+2. Run mcts_test, for example on Linux:

 ```shell
 ./mcts_test ./weights/1000.onnx 1